 Jason: This is one of my bugbears.
 Everybody asks for practical advice.
-Working on my podcast, one criticism is, "There isn't much practical advice."
+Working on my podcast, first thing they say is, "There isn't much practical advice."

-When I pitch for conference talks sometimes I get turned down because I don't bring enough practical advice to the table.
+When I do conference talks sometimes I get turned down because I don't give enough practical advice to the table.

 I can completely relate to that, but thinking from a philosophical and theoretical point of view, looking at that overview, for me that's at least as valuable.

-When you have a practical to-do list after seeing a conference, great, you've got something to do.
-But getting to grips with the overriding, overarching theory and approach, and what it is we're trying to do and what we're aiming to do, is phenomenally important, and — in my opinion — very much underestimated.
+Because if you're just in the details all the time, your practical to-do list after seeing a conference, great, you've got something to do.
+But the overriding, overarching kind of theory and approach, and what it is we're trying to do and what we're aiming to do, is phenomenally important, and my opinion — very much underestimated.